Spacebrew/spacebrew.js/README.md

 ###Dice (Custom Data Type Example)
 Web app that publishes and subscribes to the custom data type called dice.
 It features a button that generates a random number between 1 and 6.

+###Spacebrew XY Pad (Range)
+A simple canvas-based touch pad that sends two ranges–one for an X value and one for a Y. Very useful on mobile, where you may shake your phone to send a "clear" boolean.

+###Spacebrew Shared Canvas
+An output example that takes in a set of messages to create a shared drawing canvas.
+Possible messages include an X and Y range for a virtual cursor; red, green, and blue ranges to adjust the background color; and a 'clear' boolean to erase the drawing.

 Spacebrew Admin Mix-in
 =======